KnowledgeDiscovery/rca_baselines/README.md

 ### Unified Evaluation
 LEMMA-RCA datasets are evaluated with eight causal learning baselines in four settings: online/offline with single/multiple modality data.

-### Guideline for evaluation
+### Guideline for Evaluation
 Example: Using FastPC to evalute the Performance of Case 20211203 in Product Review

 #### Step 1: Download the Case 20211203 of the [[preprocessed data from HuggingFace](https://huggingface.co/datasets/Lemma-RCA-NEC/Product_Review_Preprocessed/tree/main)].
-You need to download both log and metric data if you want to test performance of FastPC on Multi-modal data.
+You need to download both log and metric data if you would like to test the performance of FastPC on multi-modal data.

-#### Step 2: Use the Code in IT to preprocess the log data.
+#### Step 2: Use the code in IT folder to preprocess the log data
 ```
       cd ./IT/data_preprocessing
 ```

-#### Step 3: Preprocess data from original elasticsearch log (json format) to log messages
+#### Step 3: Extract useful log information (such as pod/node names, log messages, etc.) from original elasticsearch log (json format)
 ```terminal command
 python json2message.py
 ```